w3c/csswg-drafts/README.md

   - Impossible to control isolated frames like iframe and shadow DOM

 **Q. The Spatnav seems not the general feature esp. in mobile with no physical key-based interface.**
-- Honestly, the mobile has been a first citizen of Spatnav about 10 years old.
+- Honestly, the mobile has been a first citizen of Spatnav about ten years old.
 Before touch-based interface, the majority of interface for mobile was the key-based interface.
 We're familiar with kind of mobile phone named a feature phone, and it has been supported in several developing countries such as South America, Africa even until now.

-- In the future, the input method for smart devices will change to something like voice command, hand gesture, and gaze direction, but the key-based interface will never disappear, even though it'll be used as a secondary method.
+- In the future, the input mechanism for smart devices will change to something like voice command, hand gesture, and gaze direction, but the key-based interface will never disappear, even though it'll be used as a secondary method.
 The key-based interface used to be evaluated as one of the most intuitive ways with a strong sense feedback of finger after pushing a key, while we couldn't imagine a touch-based keyboard without any physical keys.

 **Q. Put any question on [issues](https://github.com/WICG/spatial-navigation/issues) of this repository :D**
 - Everything for Spatnav is welcome!